LorranSutter/Perishables-supply-chain/README.md

 cd Perishables-supply-chain
 ```

-To run the application you are will need to set your own configurations of *port*, *database*, *private key* and *blockchain emulator uri*.
+To run the application you will need to set your own configurations of _port_, _database_, _private key_ and _blockchain emulator uri_.
 Create the following .env file in the indicated path and format with your customized configurations:

 ```json
 // ./backend/.env